MisterProtocol/RAND-editor/README.md

 not be merged.
 One branch (`original`) contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
 This version is called e19.
+It should be noted that the 'original' branch, e19, will have problems editing files with extremely long lines, due to some problems with "short" integers in the underlying Line Access library.
+This has been fixed in the newer branch.

 The second branch (`main`) contains code developed from the first branch, which supports use of the mouse, and colored text highlighting on terminal